ab-mahdi/Deep-notebook/Pytorch autograd.md

 torch.set_default_device(device)

 # Create Tensors to hold input and outputs.
-# By default, requires_grad=False, which indicates that we do not need to
-# compute gradients with respect to these Tensors during the backward pass.
+# By default, requires_grad=False, which indicates that we do not need to compute gradients with respect to these Tensors during the backward pass.

+# Let's Fit a third order polynomial to a sine wave

 x = torch.linspace(-math.pi, math.pi, 2000, dtype=dtype)
 y = torch.sin(x)

 # Create random Tensors for weights.
-For a third order polynomial, we need
-# 4 weights: y = a + b x + c x^2 + d x^3
+For a third order polynomial, we need 4 weights: y = a + b x + c x^2 + d x^3
-# Setting requires_grad=True indicates that we want to compute gradients with
-# respect to these Tensors during the backward pass.
+# Setting requires_grad=True indicates that we want to compute gradients with respect to these Tensors during the backward pass.

 a = torch.randn((), dtype=dtype, requires_grad=True)
 b = torch.randn((), dtype=dtype, requires_grad=True)
 c = torch.randn((), dtype=dtype, requires_grad=True)